cybertraining-dsc/reu2022/book/README.md

 docker desktop, simply start the program and have it running in the background.

+If you have preexisting cloudmesh:bookmanager images, it may be necessary to `make clean` the images and remove them to ensure a clean slate and an updated image.

 A number of different repositories must be cloned to your ~/cm folder before